molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 # CDM / Network data manager

-The Network data manager is responsible for uploading the common data model (CDM) to the Data Catalogue.
+The Network data manager is responsible for uploading the common data model (CDM) to the MOLGENIS catalogue.

 ## Catalogue